suizokukan/katal/README.md

                         console (default: False)
   -q, --quiet           no welcome/goodbye/informations about the parameters/
-                        messages on console (default: False) --rmtags              remove all the tags of some file(s) in combination with the --to option. (default: False) --setstrtags SETSTRTAGS
+                        messages on console (default: False) --rmnotags            remove all files without a tag (default: False) --rmtags              remove all the tags of some file(s) in combination with the --to option. (default: False) --setstrtags SETSTRTAGS